4 Statistical methods for replication assessment

 The replicated effect is smaller than the small effect (0.493), no replication!

-And a (quite over-killed) plot:
+And a plot:

 4.11 Replication Bayes factor